Mesmaroth/discord-AkephalosBot/README.md

  - For cleverBot credentials you need to put them at `akebot/cleverBot.js`
  - You can edited or remove commands once you've made your own or removed some features you don't need.
 File is located at `akebot/botCommands.txt`
  - Launch `runAkeBot.bat` once login details and required modules have been installed.

+### Sounds:
+Sounds are executed when the command for that sound is called, the bot leaves the voice channel as soon as it is done playing the sound file.
+You don't need to code anything for putting custom sounds.
+You just need to drag and drop the file in to the `sounds` folder and you are all set.
+The command for executing the sound on discord is what ever the filename is.
+If I have a sound file named `example.mp3` in the sound folder, then the command for that would be `!example`.

 ### Bot Commands:
  **General**